What is the Difference Between Equity Release and a Lifetime Mortgage?

 A home reversion plan is a different form of equity release.
 It enables you to sell all or part of your home to a third party, although, as with a lifetime mortgage, you can continue to occupy the house until you pass away.
 The third party may offer you a lump sum, or a regular income, in exchange for a portion of the equity of your house.

-For advice on whether a lifetime mortgage or home reversion plan is the right decision for you, speak to the property conveyancing experts at Clough & Willis.
-You can call us on 0800 083 0815, or fill out our online enquiry form to arrange a call back.
+Speak to our property conveyancing experts for more information, you can call us on 0800 083 0815, or fill out our online enquiry form to arrange a call back.